 The Salvation Army of Brown County, Local Mission Statement:

-The Salvation Army is a spiritual community that fosters an environment that improves self-sufficiency, promotes self-discovery and provides hope.
+The Salvation Army, part of the universal Christian church, fosters an environment that improves self-sufficiency, promotes self-discovery and provides hope.

 We promote the well-being of all who come to us, including those who are unable to meet their basic needs or be self-sufficient.
 We coordinate a comprehensive array of services to meet human needs as our resources allow.